Getting the Most Out of Auggie

 • "Angela, do you agree with Michael or see this differently?"

-• "Who here disagrees most-and why?"
+• "Who here disagrees most — and why?"

 Directing Questions to Individuals vs. the Group

-• One persona reacted strongly
+• One persona reacted strongly and you want to go deeper

-• You want to stress-test an edge case
+• You want to stress-test an edge case against one archetype

-Example: "David-from an operations perspective, what breaks first here?"
+Example: "David — from an operations perspective, what breaks first here?"

 A good session ends with synthesis, not exhaustion.
-Strong closing questions:

 • "What would make this a clear yes?"